jess-sree17/jess-sree17/README.md

 This repository documents my skills and projects through practical applications and scripts.
 I am:

 - Building **real-world mobile and web applications** using Flutter and PostgreSQL.
-- Experimenting with **AI/ML concepts** by creating vector LLM models.
 - Learning to **fine-tune and integrate RAG** for powerful AI solutions.
 - Practicing **version control** with Git and GitHub.